RM11-Design/UCC-timesheet-automated-system/README.md

 Technologies used:

 Python (for logic and calculations)
-Microsoft Outlook API (to automate email submission) DocxTemplate (for generating formatted reports)
+Win32.client (to connect and automate email submission) DocxTemplate (for generating formatted reports)

 This project has been an excellent opportunity for me to apply programming skills to solve a real-world problem, showcasing the power of automation in everyday tasks.